musacanminaz/XMLHttpRequest/README.md

 XMLHttpRequest Typscript Project

-You can make it more east with Fetch
+You can make it easy with Fetch

 ```
 fetch("https://jsonplaceholder.typicode.com/users")